COVID-19 variant disrupts holiday travel but not shopping

 Also Sunday, the nation’s top infectious disease doctor acknowledged that he was frustrated with the limited supply of COVID-19 tests.

-Demand for tests has risen amid the surge fueled by the omicron variant.
+Demand for tests has risen amid the omicron surge.
 “We’ve obviously got to do better,” Dr. Anthony Fauci said an interview that aired Sunday on ABC’s “This Week.”

 “I think things will improve greatly as we get into January, but that doesn’t help us today and tomorrow,” Fauci said.